AN-YENNE/cpp-learning-beginner-to-beyond/README.md

 # C++ Beginner to Beyond
 This repository contains my code exercises from C++ Programming

-## Topics Covered
+## Topics include
-* Looping with while, do/while for, range-based for statements and recursion
+* Looping with while, do/while, for, range-based for statements and recursion
-* Performing calculations and displaying results
 * Functions
 * Pointers
 * Using existing classes and creating objects